 The second disc of Lost Dogs

-begins on a rather soft, acoustic note with “Fatal."
-Not the best track, thus far, “Fatal" features well-constructed lyrics and decent enough musicianship to make it yet another solid offering.
+begins on a rather soft, acoustic note with Fatal.
+Not the best track, thus far, Fatal features well-constructed lyrics and decent enough musicianship to make it yet another solid offering.
 A most worthy way to begin the second leg of Lost Dogs

 .
-“Other Side" is simply a breathtaking song.
+Other Side is simply a breathtaking song.
 Keeping the acoustic work going, its just a wickedly sweet song.
 Everything about it is as near-perfect as a song can be.
 I highly recommend giving this one a listen.
-‘Hard To Imagine" is a rather mellow, dare I say boring, song.
-After the incredible “Other Side" this track just seems a little too tame.
+Hard To Imagine is a rather mellow, dare I say boring, song.
+After the incredible Other Side this track just seems a little too tame.
 Theres nothing inherently wrong with it, it just was poorly placed on the track list.
-“Footsteps" keeps the softer clean/acoustic sound going, and even throws in some harmonic for texture.
+Footsteps keeps the softer clean/acoustic sound going, and even throws in some harmonic for texture.
 Fantastic lyrics form perfect synergy with the vocals singing them and the music complimenting them.
-“Footsteps" is another song that I highly recommend.
+Footsteps is another song that I highly recommend.

-“Wash" is a Ten
+Wash is a Ten

 outtake that is completely dissimilar from the version of it that appeared on Pearl Jams Alive

 single.
 This is yet another song that will make you wonder as to why it was fated to be shrouded in obscurity until Lost Dogs

 came along.
-“Dead Man Walking" is another serene acoustic track.
-Again, the experience is detracted from by a slight sense of boredom, as was the case with Hard To Imagine."
+Dead Man Walking is another serene acoustic track.
+Again, the experience is detracted from by a slight sense of boredom, as was the case with Hard To Imagine.
 In addition to this, the whole song seems rather messy and inaudible.
-“Strangest Tribe" has one kickass intro guitar riff.
+Strangest Tribe has one kickass intro guitar riff.
 That said, the song breaks the monotonous tone set by its predecessor by being incredibly polished.
-“Strangest Tribe" showcases another perfect example of the meshing of Pearl Jam’s melodic and lyrical qualities into surprisingly deep packages.
-“Drifting" picks things up again a little, with some more of that wonderful Harmonica treat, as well as great music and lyrics.
+Strangest Tribe showcases another perfect example of the meshing of Pearl Jams melodic and lyrical qualities into surprisingly deep packages.
+Drifting picks things up again a little, with some more of that wonderful Harmonica treat, as well as great music and lyrics.
 The whole song seems to have a much more upbeat feel to its forbearers (a very good thing).

-Let Me Sleep" is a concise little piece of work, featuring Pearl Jam’s knack for using a wide array of instruments and sounds to craft sonic delight.
+Let Me Sleep is a concise little piece of work, featuring Pearl Jams knack for using a wide array of instruments and sounds to craft sonic delight.
 Its a great little song about a person wanting to sleep a little before Christmas (unsurprisingly, the song was taken from a fan club Christmas single).
-“Last Kiss" much like “Yellow Ledbetter," is not really a “lost dog."
+Last Kiss much like Yellow Ledbetter, is not really a lost dog.
 This Wayne Cochran cover was released as a fan club-only single in 1998, and then was re-released as its own single in 1999.
-“Last Kiss" has become, to date, Pearl Jams most commercially successful single.
+Last Kiss has become, to date, Pearl Jams most commercially successful single.
 Its easy to see why: the marvelous lyrics and superb instrumentation are spot-on, and intoxicatingly addictive.
-“Sweet Lew" is another curiosity that Lost Dogs
+Sweet Lew is another curiosity that Lost Dogs

 dishes up.
 The song was written and sang by bassist Jeff Ament.
 Its an angst-ridden track that expresses Aments anger at having met NBA superstar Kareem Abdul Jabbar (his childhood idol), who was totally aloof to him.
 This is a rather poorly constructed song, that has rage written all over it.
 However, it serves as a bridge for disc two to become much harder.

-“Dirty Frank" is the first remotely heavy song that the second disc of Lost Dogs
+Dirty Frank is the first remotely heavy song that the second disc of Lost Dogs

 has had to offer.
 Understandably, its much edgier than the rest of the second half thus far.
-However, “Dirty Frank" is quite irksome, and drags on far too long.
+However, Dirty Frank is quite irksome, and drags on far too long.
 Its an easily forgettable track.
-“Brother" is an instrumental version of a track that can be found on Ten Rough Mixes
+Brother is an instrumental version of a track that can be found on Ten Rough Mixes

-, an original recording of Pearl Jam’s Ten
+, an original recording of Pearl Jams Ten

 .
 This instrumental is simply incredible.
 Everything flows together in an extremely coherent fashion.
-“Brother" is a very enjoyable listen.
-“Bee Girl" is a simple acoustic song that was recorded live in 1993.
+Brother is a very enjoyable listen.
+Bee Girl is a simple acoustic song that was recorded live in 1993.
 I compare it to Stone Temple Pilots

-’ “Sour Girl," only it’s nowhere near as good.
+Sour Girl, only its nowhere near as good.
 This track would be forgettable, if it didnt contain a very special secret.
-At 4:20:02, a song called “4/20/02" which is the aforementioned tribute to Layne Staley.
+At 4:20:02, a song called 4/20/02 which is the aforementioned tribute to Layne Staley.
 The significance of the title is due in part to the discovery of Staleys body on the 20th of April, 2002.
 This was fifteen day after the singer had died of a herion overdose.
-4/20/02" has a very distressed feel to it, yet its message is clearly underscored.
+4/20/02 has a very distressed feel to it, yet its message is clearly underscored.
 It is a fitting conclusion to Lost Dogs

 On the whole, disc two is marginally better than disc one.
 There really arent any incredibly forgettable tracks here, and the whole half seems to be incredibly polished.
 If you wish to look into the straightforward, emotive side of Pearl Jam, youll be best served by this half of Lost Dogs

 So, you readers still with me?
 Yeah, I know that was fascinatingly boring, but hell, it seemed to make the most sense to me.
 A lot of work on my part, a lot of work on your part

 is an excellent compilation.
 While it manages to suffer from common pitfalls of its peers, it still races ahead of the pack in terms of sheer quality and endearment.
 Pick it up if youre a die-hard Pearl Jam fan.
 However, if you want to check the band out for the first time, Id recommend an album such as Ten[

 .
 Now, if youll excuse me, I need to go contemplate as to what possessed me to write all this.
 Oh well, I suppose we all do crazy things for out favorite bands, right?